coalescecreate/refilt/README.md

 ## Changelog ##

+**Version 3.0.3**
+Added exclusion to `filterProducts`.
+Now possible to exclude products based on attributes.

 **Version 3.0.2**
 Fixed too many products are included in history categories that aren't in the defined category.